undefinedlabs/scope-go-agent/README.md

 ## Usage

-In order to instrument your tests that use Go's native [`testing`](https://golang.org/pkg/testing/) package, you have to wrap each test using a helper function called `InstrumentTest`:
+In order to instrument your tests that use Go's native [`testing`](https://golang.org/pkg/testing/) package, you have to follow these steps:

+1. Write a `TestMain(m *testing.M)` function that calls `GlobalAgent.Stop()` before exiting.
+2. Wrap each test using a helper function called `InstrumentTest`.

+For example:

 ```go
 import (